ankeesler/anwork/README.md

 - There should probably be a #clear method on Persister to erase a context.

 ### Infrastructure
-- The Google checkstyle needs to be adopted.

 ### CLI
 - Add CLI documentation generator.